EmanuelaMollova/BudgetTracker/notes.md

 ------

 * HomePage
-    * when there are too many items - paginations? ...
+    * When there are too many items - paginations? ...
-    * underline with <u> ?
+    * Underline with <u> ?
-    * the sum of percents to be 100
+    * The sum of percents to be 100

     Class to hide : Products
     JS - SHOW/HIDE ALL